laravel/docs/broadcasting.md

 PUSHER_APP_CLUSTER=mt1
 ```

-If you publish the `config/broadcasting.php` file, you may specify additional `options` that are supported by Channels, such as the cluster.

-Next, you will need to change your broadcast connection to `pusher` in your `.env` file:
+Next, you should set the `BROADCAST_CONNECTION` environment variable's value to `pusher` in your application's `.env` file:

 ```ini
 BROADCAST_CONNECTION=pusher
 ```

 Finally, you are ready to install and configure [Laravel Echo](#client-side-installation), which will receive the broadcast events on the client-side.

-<a name="pusher-compatible-community-alternatives"></a>
-#### Community Pusher Alternatives

-[soketi](https://docs.soketi.app/) provides a Pusher compatible WebSocket server for Laravel, allowing you to leverage the full power of Laravel broadcasting without a commercial WebSocket provider.
-For more information on installing and using open source packages for broadcasting, please consult our documentation on [open source alternatives](#community-alternatives).

 <a name="ably"></a>
 ### Ably